 Grand Ledge in Eaton County, Michigan — The American Midwest (Great Lakes)

-Erected 1999 by Michigan Historical Center, Michigan Department of State.
-(Marker Number L1943.)
+Erected 1978 by Michigan History Division, Department of State.
+(Marker Number L593.)

 Marker series.
 This marker is included in the Michigan Historical Commission marker series.

 Also see . . .
-History.
-(Submitted on September 2, 2018, by Joel Seewald of Madison Heights, Michigan.)
+About Ledges Playhouse.
+(Submitted on August 31, 2018, by Joel Seewald of Madison Heights, Michigan.)

 Credits.
-This page was last revised on September 2, 2018.
-This page originally submitted on September 2, 2018, by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 50 times since then.
-Photos: 1, 2. submitted on September 2, 2018, by Joel Seewald of Madison Heights, Michigan.
+This page was last revised on August 31, 2018.
+This page originally submitted on August 31, 2018, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 55 times since then and 3 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on August 31, 2018, by Joel Seewald of Madison Heights, Michigan.